Supertext/polylang-supertext/readme.txt

 Get the API key from the Settings page: [Account Settings] (https://www.supertext.ch/customer/accountsettings)

 == Changelog ==

+= 2.8 =
+* Added new feature to send translation changes back to Supertext
+* Added support for multisite
+* Added new default shortcode and custom fields settings
+* Various code improvements and fixes

 = 2.7 =
 * Extended shortcode replacement